Course Setting Bomb Sight: Mk. XII and Mk. XIV, a new approach

 As if these problems were not enough, the RAF found in the training schools that it was all too common for the bomb aimers to dial in an incorrect setting, or forget to update one when conditions changed.
 It was planned that many of these problems would be solved on the Automatic Bomb Sight (ABS), which had been under development from before the war, and used very simple inputs from the bomb aimer to carry out all the needed calculations.
-Unfortunately, the ABS was even larger than the CSBS, and the demands for new bombsights to be stabilized would make it even larger and meant it would take some time before it could be brought into service.
+Unfortunately, the ABS was even larger than the CSBS, and the demands for new bombsights to be stabilized would make it even larger and further delay its service entry.

 Something was needed in the meantime.
 The physicist and scientific advisor Patrick Blackett took up the challenge of fixing all of these problems at once, producing the Blackett sight with the Royal Aircraft Establishment.

 First, the manual calculator was replaced by an external box operated by a new crew member.
 The box contained the inputs needed to drive the vector calculator, as well as copies of the various aircraft instruments displaying the required information.
 The operator simply had to keep the input dials set so their indicators overlapped those on the instruments.
 Turning the dials drove the machine to calculate the correct angles, as on the earlier CSBS models, but then fed them directly into a remote sighting unit, the sighting head.
 This provided practically instant updates of the sighting angles.

 The wire sights of the earlier models were replaced by reflector sights indicating the location the bombs would hit if dropped at that instant.
+This used a lighted optical crosshairs, which was perfectly visible at night.
 As the sighting head lacked the vector computer it was much smaller than earlier models, which allowed it to be easily mounted on a stabilized platform.
 This allowed the sights to be used even while the aircraft was maneuvering, and required only 10 seconds to settle.